goadesign/goa/README.md

 ## Getting Involved

-Ping me on [slack](https://gophers.slack.com/messages/goa/) or open an issue tagged with `v2` if you have feedback on the above or would like to contribute.
+Ping us on [slack](https://gophers.slack.com/messages/goa/) or open an issue tagged with `v2` if you have feedback on the above or would like to contribute.
 One area that might be interesting to look at may be to write what the generated code would be for the gRPC transport.